holepunchto/pear-electron/README.md

 Use `<script src="path/to/my-file.js">` to load a JavaScript Script.

-## Integration Libraries
+## API Extension

-The `pear-electron` module also exposes libraries used in electron preloads.

 ### `pear-electron/api`

 #### `api`
-Function that takes an api like pear-api as argument and returns an extended API class.
+Function that takes an API class and extends it with pear-electron APIs

-#### `{ IPC }`
+#### `api.IPC`
-A class used to communicate with electron main through ipcRenderer.
+IPC class used to communicate with electron main through ipcRenderer.

 ## Graphical User Interface Options